Sardhendu/self-driving-vehicle/src/pid_controller/readme.md

 * **Proportional-Differential (PD-controller)**:  The differential part of a PD controller removes the oscillating behaviour of a P controller.
 The idea is the put a differential penalty to the P-controller for larger increment and decrement in the value.
 This removes the oscillating behaviour but the PD-controlled takes more time to converge to the trejectory.
 However when converged it remains closer to the trajectory.

-    * Below is a plot for PD-controller with/without drift using params: tau_p=0.3, tau_d=3.0
+    * Below is a plot for PD-controller with and without drift using params: tau_p=0.3, tau_d=3.0

 ![PD-Controller Oscillating with/without drift](https://github.com/Sardhendu/self-driving-vehicle/blob/master/src/pid_controller/images/pd_controller.png)